 Tom Blanpied, Professor of Physiology

 I graduated from Yale University with a bachelor’s degree in Psychology.
 My long-standing interest in cognition and learning has lead to my current work to understand the cellular processes that underlie mental health and psychiatric disorder.
 At the University of Pittsburgh, I obtained a Ph.D. in the Department of Neuroscience with Jon Johnson, Ph.D., where I used single-channel recordings to study the mechanisms by which the anti-Parkinsonian and anti-Alzheimer’s drugs amantadine and memantine act on NMDA receptors.
 I then undertook postdoctoral training with George Augustine, Ph.D. and Michael Ehlers, M.D.
 Ph.D. at Duke University in the Department of Neurobiology, with whom I studied the cell biological mechanisms of synaptic transmission and neural plasticity.
 I joined the University of Maryland Department of Physiology as an Assistant Professor in 2005.

 Aaron graduated from the University of Rochester in 2011 with his BS in Neuroscience, and completed his PhD in the Yale Interdepartmental Neuroscience Program in 2017.
 At Yale, he worked with Tony Koleske to characterize two novel biochemical mechanisms of NMDA receptor regulation, one downstream of the tyrosine phosphatase SHP2 and one downstream of the tyrosine kinase Arg.
-Aaron joined the Blanpied lab in 2017, and is not yet used to proteins being dots on a screen instead of bands on a gel.
+Aaron joined the Blanpied lab in 2017, and now is fully aware that N’s of less than 50,000 are barely worth shooting for.